On the Impact of Control Signaling in RIS-Empowered Wireless Communications

-Let us consider the simple \gls{ul} scenario depicted in Fig.~\ref{fig:system-model:scenario}, which consists of a single-antenna \gls{bs}, a single-antenna \gls{ue}, and a fully-reflective \gls{ris}.
-The \gls{ris} has $N$ elements equally spaced on a planar surface.
+The internal operations of the \gls{ris} are divided into the \gls{ris} panel and the \gls{risc}.
+The panel comprises $N$ elements equally spaced on a planar surface.
 The surface is solely reflective, implying that each element only controls the reflection properties of the incoming waves and that the \gls{ris} cannot process any of them.
-In particular, we focus on configuring the phases of the elements to change the phase shift of an incoming wave, where their phase shifts are denoted as $\varphi_n \in [0,2\pi]$, $\forall n\in\mc{N}$\footnote{For the sake of simplicity and following the standard practice in literature, we consider an ideal \gls{ris} to show the theoretical performance achievable by the system at hand.
-We expect that more realistic models addressing attenuation, mutual coupling, and non-linear effects would reduce the overall performance~\cite{Tsinghua_RIS_Tutorial}.}.
+In particular, we focus on configuring the phases of the elements to change the reflection angle of an incoming wave, where their phase shifts are denoted as $\varphi_n \in [0,2\pi]$, $\forall n\in\mc{N}= \{1,\dots,N\}$\footnote{For the sake of simplicity and following the standard practice in literature, we consider an ideal \gls{ris} to show the theoretical performance achievable by the system at hand.
+We expect that more realistic models addressing attenuation, mutual coupling, quantization, and non-linear effects would reduce the overall performance~\cite{Tsinghua_RIS_Tutorial}.}.
 We denote as $\bm{\phi}= [e^{j\varphi_1}, \dots, e^{j\varphi_N}]\T\in \mathbb{C}^{N}$ the vector representing a particular \emph{configuration}, \emph{i.e.}, the set of phase shifts configured at the metasurface's elements at a given time.
-A \gls{risc} is in charge of loading different configurations to the \gls{ris} surface.
+The \gls{risc} is in charge of loading different configurations to the \gls{ris} surface.
 Without loss of generality, we indicate as $\tau_s\in\mathbb{R}_+$ the time needed to switch to a new configuration.
 Moreover, the \gls{risc} is equipped with a communication module, which is used to exchange control signals with the \gls{bs}.
 We refer to the link connecting the \gls{risc} to the \gls{bs} as the \gls{ris}-\gls{cc}.
-We consider that the \gls{risc} stores a look-up table containing a set of predefined configurations, namely the \emph{common codebook} of configurations, $\mc{C}=\{\bm{\phi}_1,\dots,\bm{\phi}_C\}$, $|\mc{C}| = C$, that can be designed according to the task at hand; a copy of this look-up table is stored in the \gls{bs}, so that the \gls{bs} and the \gls{risc} to load a configuration already stored in $\mc{C}$.
-Therefore, the set $\mc{C}$ is the so-called \emph{common codebook} of configurations.
-Remark that the \gls{bs} can also issue a command to load a configuration not present in the common codebook, \emph{i.e.}, $\bm{\phi}\notin\mc{C}$.
+We consider that the \gls{risc} stores a look-up table containing a set of predefined configurations, namely the \emph{common codebook} of configurations, $\mc{C}=\{\bm{\phi}_1,\dots,\bm{\phi}_C\}$, $|\mc{C}| = C$, that can be designed according to the task at hand; a copy of $\mc{C}$ is stored in the \gls{bs} as well.
+The control signals between the \gls{bs} and the \gls{risc} can then be based on indexing elements of $\mathcal{C}$ or by explicitly sending a configuration $\bm{\phi}$, if the \gls{bs} wants to load a configuration not present in the common codebook, \emph{i.e.}, $\bm{\phi}\notin\mc{C}$.
 In the next sections, $\mc{C}$ is going to be defined more explicitly according to \gls{oce} and \gls{bsw} paradigms.